pydanny/daniel.feldroy.com/posts/2026/2026-02-what-my-head-injury-taught-me-about-b2b-sales.md

 - No laptop
 - No calls
 - No pull request reviews
-- Workouts when from highly intense daily BJJ & heavy weight sessions to walks, tai chi, and light weights
+- Workouts went from highly intense daily BJJ & heavy weight sessions to walks, tai chi, and light weights
 - No direct messages except a few with close family and friends

 Just silence and recovery and boredom.